Palace Brühl-Marcolini

 Nearby Attractions

-3. Semper Opera House: Renowned for its stunning architecture and rich musical heritage, this opera house is a must-visit for any culture enthusiast.
+3. Semper Opera House: Renowned for its exquisite design and acoustics, this opera house offers a glimpse into Dresden’s vibrant performing arts scene.

-5. Brühl’s Terrace: Often referred to as the “Balcony of Europe,” this scenic terrace offers lovely views of the Elbe River and the city skyline, perfect for a leisurely stroll.
+5. Brühl’s Terrace: Known as the “Balcony of Europe,” this scenic promenade offers beautiful views of the Elbe River and is perfect for a leisurely stroll.

 Insider Tips